apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 <div class="alert alert-info"><strong>Metadata Location</strong><p>
 The metadata location in the registration record above simply needs to be specified as <code>jdbc://</code> to signal to CAS that SAML metadata for registered service provider must be fetched from JDBC data sources defined in CAS configuration.
 </p></div>

+To see the relevant CAS properties, please [see this guide](Configuration-Properties.html#saml-metadata-jpa).

 ## Groovy